Vishal-74/California_house_price/README.md

 ## Usage

 1. **Install Dependencies**: Ensure you have Python installed along with necessary libraries such as NumPy, Pandas, Streamlit, and Scikit-learn.
-You can install dependencies using `pip install -r requirements.txt`.

 2. **Clone the Repository**: Clone this repository to your local machine using `git clone`.